jefking/King.A-Trak/README.md

 # A-Trak - Synchronizer for Azure Storage Blobs (containers) and folders

-This is a utility for easily synchronizing files to Blob Storage on Windows Azure.
-It is meant to allow developers to easily leverage Windows Azure's CDN services.
+This is a utility for easily pushing files to Blob Storage on Windows Azure or S3 on Amazon.
+It is for developers to easily leverage Windows Azure's or Amazon's CDN services.

 We have built this to help you with your development and deployment process.
-Agile Business Cloud Solutions uses this tool as part of an automated deployment solution to Windows Azure.
+Agile Business Cloud Solutions Ltd. uses this tool as part of an automated deployment solution to Windows Azure.

 ## Getting Started